mahmoudparsian/big-data-mapreduce-course/slides/glossary/glossary_of_big_data_and_mapreduce.md

   find frequecy of every unique word
 * For example, given a set of numbers, find (minimum, maximum) of given numbers

+An algorithm is a step-by-step set of operations which can be performed to solve a particular class of problem.
+The steps may involve calculation, processing, or reasoning.
+To be effective, an algorithm must reach a solution in finite space and time.
+As an example, Google uses algorithms extensively to rank page results and autocomplete user queries.
 Typically an algorithm is implemented using a programming language such as Python, Java, SQL, ...

 In big data world, an algorithm can be implemented using a compute engine such as MapReduce and Spark.